bevyengine/rfcs/rfcs/80-curve-trait.md

 for specific problem domains or to expand the variety of curve constructions available in the Bevy ecosystem.

-It is worth remembering that implementing `Curve<T>` yourself, too, is extraordinarily straightforward, since the only required methods are `duration` and `sample`, so you can hook into this API functionality yourself with ease.
+It is worth remembering that implementing `Curve<T>` yourself, too, is extraordinarily straightforward, since the only required methods are `domain` and `sample`, so you can hook into this API functionality yourself with ease.

 ## Implementation strategy